That Psychic Love

 You is the word for desert.

-I is the word for spirit.
+Me is the word for spirit.

 It's inevitable, really.
 I'm sorry it took so long for me to realize it.
+The paintings have known for quite some time, but I am listening now.

 A couple months ago I met two Australian guys, (or as they call themselves AustrALIENS), and theyve been telling me a lot about Bigfoot, spirit highways, UFOs, and coincidences.
 Ive been telling them about our conversations too, mostly the ones about dreams.
 They get excited and want to name all of the phenomena that we experience, and sometimes its fun and interesting, but other times its annoying and feels like they are trying to tie every bow perfectly on the birthday present.
 I was telling them how paintings can be born and then die in a matter of seconds.
 But some dont die, some are meant to creep outside our dreams and attempt to live in this world for a while.
 Sometimes they only live a few days, die, and then come back to me years later, and sometimes they never return and leave to a far-off place.
 The guys have a name for this place, but I cant remember what its called, or maybe I dont want to remember and want to keep it untied.